This jalapeno cheddar cornbread whips up fast and easy- it’s the perfect savory/sweet accompaniment to all your soups this season!

 - Beat the butter on high until creamy using stand-mixer or hand-mixer.
 Add the sugar and continue beating for 5 minutes.
 Reduce speed and add the whole eggs one at a time, and beat until incorporated.
 Add the vanilla.
-Reduce speed to low and gradually add dry ingredients, allowing each addition to incorporate.
+Reduce speed to low and gradually add dry ingredients, alternating with the buttermilk, allowing each addition to incorporate.
 Set batter aside.

 - Using clean whisk or beaters, beat the egg whites until frothy and soft peaks form.
 Gently fold egg whites into cake batter.
 Finally, fold in the jimmies.